DREAM-ODA-OS/EOxClient/readme.md

     ```

     These commands install the needed Node.js packages.
 In case of any trouble try to use
-    reasonable recent version of Node.js.
+    a reasonably recent version of Node.js.
 Also note that newer versions of Node.js contain
     the NPM already bundled in the baseline installation.

 0. Install client dependencies: